GamerShamer/Game-Challenge/README.md

 changing the speed at which they descend, and adding obstacles to be avoided.
 There will also be ways for the character to gain points and power-ups throughout the levels, such as extra-lives and increased speed.
 The player’s score will be determined by the number of levels completed before all lives are lost.
 The context for the game is a miner avoiding falling grey rocks in a cave, which will be an image background.
+There will be a start screen with a start button.
 The background will be a scrolling background to allow the level to be longer than the length of the screen.
 The power-ups will be represented by multicolored diamonds.
 The target audience for this game is elementary school-aged children because it will provide an appropriate level of